Llibre del Repartiment (Valencia): History

 The capitulation of Valencia occurred on September 28, 1238.
 According to documents, the Christians, including King James I himself, entered the city on that day.
 Tradition, however, dates it on October 9, the day of San Dionís.

 That same day the King distributed houses in the city and in Benimaclet, as was agreed in the siege, and the document was issued in the city.

-The "llibre" meticulously recorded the houses or land grants made by King James I to the Aragonese, Catalan, Navarre, English, Hungarian, Italian and French, i.e. all those who participated in the crusade that resulted in the conquest of Valencia.
+The "llibre" meticulously recorded the houses or land grants made by King James I to the Aragonese, Catalan, Navarre, English, Hungarian, Italian and French, i.e. all those who participated in the crusade that resulted in the Conquest of Valencia.

 Recorded in this book are the affiliation of the recipient of the house or farm, where they came from and the goods assigned.

-Of course, the properties had been expropriated from the Muslims that lived there before.
+The properties had been expropriated from the Muslims that lived there before.
 Some fled south with all their goods, to territories still controlled by Muslims, while others remained in the new Christian kingdom.

 The record book is kept in the Archive of the Crown of Aragon (ACA).